Kholoud-i/Ocular-Lab/README.md

 Data Collection

-Eye-tracking recordings from human subjects performing visual tasks Extracted saccade events and computed latency and accuracy metrics
+Eye-tracking recordings from human subjects performing visual tasks, extracted saccade events and computed latency and accuracy metrics.

 Feature Engineering

-Derived performance metrics from raw gaze coordinates Encoded experimental task conditions
+Derived performance metrics from raw gaze coordinates, encoded experimental task conditions.

 ## Modeling
 Applied Generalized Linear Models to estimate the effect of task conditions on:
-  Saccade latency
-  Saccade accuracy
+Saccade latency & Saccade accuracy

 ## Evaluation & Interpretation
 The saccade dynamics data were rigorously evaluated using Generalized Linear Models to quantify the impact of task conditions on both latency and accuracy.